arpruss/USBComposite_stm32f1/README.md

 Note that in the above, RX and TX are from the point of view of the MCU, not the host (i.e., RX corresponds to USB Out and TX to USB In).

+## Endpoint limitations

+There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more.
+Here are how many endpoints besides endpoint 0 are needed for each plugin:

+* USB Serial: 3

+* USB HID: 1

+* USB Mass Storage: 2

+* USB MIDI: 2

+* XBox360 Controller: 2

+When combining plugins, make sure the count of these endpoints does not exceed 7.
+For instance, USB Serial + USB Mass Storage +
+USB MIDI + USB HID adds up to 8, which is too much.